ConchordanceProject/Conchordance/README.md

 2. Run the task for the IDE of your choice:
     * IntelliJ: `gradle idea`
     * Eclipse: `gradle eclipse`
+3. Import the (now-existing) project into your IDE.

 ## Gradle tasks
 * `gradle build` - builds the jar (to `./build/libs/conchordance-$version.jar`)